effektif/user-docs/docs/integration/connectors.rst

 When you implement a connector, you must make the descriptor available as the following HTTP resource.

 URL
   ``/`` - the connector’s *endpoint URL*
 Request methods
   GET - fetches the connector descriptor
 Response content type
   ``application/json``
+Response body

-The response body must contain a JSON object with the following fields.
+  A JSON object with the following fields.

 .. list-table:: Connector descriptor properties
    :header-rows: 1